 DIY: Drilling Holes In Rocks With & Without Dremel Drill

 What Minerals Can You Find in Virginia?

-There are over 70 different minerals that can be found in the state of Virginia, and there are over 10 publicly available open mines where you can go to and collect them.
+There are over 70 different minerals that can be found in the state of Virginia, and there are over 10 publicly available open mines where you can go to collect them.

 Some minerals that you can find include gold, diamonds, kyanite, staurolite, hematite, galena, magnetite, siderite, beryl, pyrite, apatite, silver, covellite, gibbsite, kaolinite, jasper, malachite, serpentine, or barite, among others.

 Check the table to see where you can find them in Virginia!

 |Gold||Louisa County, Goochland County, Buckingham County|

 |Kyanite||Buckingham County, Willis Mountain, Caroll County, Charlotte County|